sanderhahn/virtualmin-digitalocean/readme.md

 Take a dive into the [Step by step tutorials](http://www.virtualmin.com/documentation/tutorial) to learn more.

-Congratulations your now running your own Linux server :)
+Congratulations you are now running your own Linux server :)